satyajeet101/angular/ANGULAR.md

     - Recommended for 14+
     - Faster
     - add <router-outlet> in app.component.html — otherwise, lazy-loaded components won’t display.
+## CommonModule
+- CommonModule provides Angular's most commonly used directives and pipes.
+- You don’t import it in AppModule because BrowserModule already includes it.
+- You must import it in feature modules.
+- It makes *ngIf, *ngFor, ngSwitch, ngClass, etc., work.
 ## Pipe
 - Create pipe as
 ```typescript